What is Fleischwurst?

 Fleischwurst (“meat sausage”) is a type of Brühwurst (scalded sausage) also known as Lyoner Wurst, thanks to its origins in Lyon, France.
 Around the rest of the world, however, it’s better known as a garlicky bologna.
 Fleischwurst is a very popular snack at German markets and thanks to its mild, lightly-smoked flavour, it’s also a big hit with children, who are usually offered a chunk on a trip to the butcher.

 They are very dense, firm sausages that come in large, horseshoe-shaped rings, the ends knotted together with string.
 Made from cured pork, bacon and sometimes beef, they’re flavoured gently with garlic and a mix of spices such as white pepper, cardamom, coriander, ginger, nutmeg and turmeric and held together in sausage form using either artificial or beef casings – neither of which are edible.
 They are then scalded, hot-smoked and formed into rings.

-Fleischwurst are very rich sausages, but you can buy slightly lighter versions known as Geflügelfleischwürste, made from chicken or turkey.
+Fleischwurst is a very rich sausage, but you can buy (slightly) lighter versions known as Geflügelfleischwürste, made from chicken or turkey.